terryrossi/Movie_API/README.md

 - Allow users to see which actors star in which movies
 - Allow users to view information about different actors
 - Allow users to view more information about different movies, such as the release date and the movie rating
-- Allow users to create a “To Watch” list in addition to their “Favorite Movies” list Page 2
+- Allow users to create a “To Watch” list in addition to their “Favorite Movies” list

 Technical Requirements

 - The API must be a Node.js and Express application.
 - The API must use REST architecture, with URL endpoints corresponding to the data operations listed above
 - The API must use at least three middleware modules, such as the body-parser package for reading data from requests and morgan for logging.
 - The API must use a “package.json” file.
 - The database must be built using MongoDB.
 - The business logic must be modeled with Mongoose.